namrata2709/user-and-group-automation/README.md

 # User and Group Automation

-A comprehensive command-line tool for managing user and group accounts on EC2 instances.
-It simplifies standard administrative tasks, supports bulk operations, and provides powerful reporting and querying capabilities.
+A comprehensive command-line tool for managing local user and group accounts on Linux systems.
+It simplifies standard administrative tasks, supports bulk operations with robust error handling, and provides powerful reporting and querying capabilities.

+The script is designed with a modular architecture, separating core logic from utility functions, and includes a comprehensive test suite to ensure reliability.

 ## Features

 *   **User Management**: Add, update, delete, lock, and unlock users.
 *   **Group Management**: Add, update, and delete groups.
 *   **Bulk Operations**: Perform actions on multiple users or groups at once using text or JSON files.
-*   **Role-Based Provisioning**: Standardize user configurations using roles.
-*   **Reporting**: Generate reports on user activity, security, and compliance.
+*   **Reporting**: Generate detailed reports on user and group configurations.
-*   **Querying**: Filter and view users and groups based on various criteria.
+*   **Querying**: View and filter users and groups based on various criteria.
-*   **Dry Run Mode**: Simulate operations without making any actual changes.
+*   **Dry Run Mode**: Simulate operations without making any actual changes to the system.
+*   **Configuration File**: Customize default behaviors like password policies and logging.
+*   **Extensive Testing**: A full suite of unit and integration tests to ensure code quality.

 ## Installation